-Before backfilling, one soil sample was taken by BNI in the excavated area.
+Before backfilling, soil samples were taken by BNI in the excavated area on the adjoining property since the deposit was contiguous with the contaminated area on this property.
 The procedures used for soil sample analysis have been described in Ref.
-3. Results of the soil sample analysis and the location of the sample are given by BNI in the post-remedial confirmatory report.
+3. Results of the soil sample analysis and the locations of the samples are given by BNI in the post-remedial confirmatory report.

-One systematic soil sample was taken for independent verification by ORNL.
+One systematic soil sample was taken by ORNL for independent verification.
 The sample has been analyzed for 238U, 226Ra, and 232Th according to the procedure described in Ref.
 6. The location of the sample is shown in Fig. 4.

-Concentrations of 238U, 226Ra, and 232Th in the soil sample were 1.3, 0.69, and 0.78 pCi/g (picocuries† per gram), respectively.
+Concentrations of 238U, 226Ra, and 232Th in the soil sample were 1.2, 0.69, and 0.74 pCi/g (picocuries† per gram), respectively.
 Results of the ORNL analysis are given in Table 3.